ciiyaa/ciiyaa/README.md

 - Collaborating on meaningful projects that combine tech and social good.
 - Launching a humanitarian tech program to empower vulnerable communities, focusing on mentorship and sustainable growth.

-## Why I’m Here

-This GitHub is more than a repository—it’s a showcase of how tech and purpose intersect.
-Whether you’re here for code, collaboration, or just curiosity, I hope you’ll find something inspiring.